Odyseus/CinnamonTools/README.md

 **Bug reports, feature requests and contributions must be done in GitLab [![GitLabLogo][GitLabLogo]](https://gitlab.com/Odyseus/CinnamonTools)**.
 Repository mirrors: [![GitHubLogo][GitHubLogo]](https://github.com/Odyseus/CinnamonTools ) [![BitBucketLogo][BitBucketLogo]](https://bitbucket.org/Odyseus/CinnamonTools )

+## Dependencies

+The application used in this repository to build xlets and several other tasks requires Python 3.5+ to be available in `/usr/bin/python3`.
+All xlets that are shipped with Python scripts to perform different tasks have the exact same requirement.

+Additionally, each xlet can depend on certain commands to be available on PATH or packages to be installed on a system.
+These dependencies are listed in each xlet help pages.
+See [Xlets help pages](#xlets-help-pages).

 ## Building xlets

 All xlets in this repository aren't directly usable, they need to be *built*.
 The same principle applies to the themes in this repository (they need to be *built*).

 The **app.py** script found at the root of the repository is the *application* that takes care of the xlet building process.
 It has to be run from a terminal opened inside the repository's folder.
-This Python *application* has no external dependencies other than Python 3.5+.

 ### Examples